-I'm almost 32, a solo mum of 4 boys, Kurt 13, James 11, Josef 8 and Nash 18 months.
+I'm 32, a solo mum of 4 boys, Kurt 13, James 11, Josef 9 and Nash now 2.
 I was diagnosed with MS a few months after giving birth to my youngest son in April of 2016.
 Initially my symptoms were diagnosed as stress related and depression after my husband left and the baby was only a few weeks old, but my body continually crashed; the right side of my body was becoming increasingly weak, and I would drag my leg.
 At times I was unable to walk and would require support of the walls to get me from room to room.
 I struggled to lift the baby, developed double vision, temporary blindness and imbalance and vertigo.
 I was unable to drive, developed extreme muscle pain and pins and needles that caused pain.
 Loss of feeling in the soles of my feet and numbness in several toes.
 An MRI was ordered, and in December 2016, I was diagnosed with MS - relapsing and remitting.

 Multiple areas of abnormalities are within the spinal cord and upper thoracic cord..
 We were all in shock initially.

 March 2017 I had another relapse which then qualified me to apply for disease modifying therapy.